crazcalm/full-stack-project/README.md

 * pyenv
     * Allows me to install multiple versions of python at once.
     * http://amaral-lab.org/resources/guides/pyenv-tutorial
-* pi-dev?
-    - Proxy server for pypi that will allow me to cache previous install and host my own pip installable files (If needed)

 * tox
     - Will run your test in multiple environments.